Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Cons

 Very hilly.
-Very loud at night.
-No metro stop.
-Not much to do in the area during the day.
+Loud at night in certain areas.
+No metro stop and not tons to do in the area during the day.

 Where to stay

-Bairro Alto Hotel - Facing Praça Luís de Camões, this hotel sits between Chiado and Bairro Alto.
-It offers spacious rooms inspired by Lisbon's colorful surroundings ($350-500).
+Bairro Alto Hotel - Facing Praça Luís de Camões, this luxurious hotel sits in a great location between Chiado and Bairro Alto.
+Rooms are spacious and airy and the property is exceedingly elegant. $350-500.

-The Lumiares Hotel & Spa - Suites and apartments come with equipped kitchens at this five-star hotel, complete with a rooftop bar, restaurant and a spa ($300-500).
+The Lumiares Hotel & Spa - 5-star hotel with spacious suites and apartments that come with equipped kitchens.
+It also has a rooftop bar, restaurant and a spa. $300-500.

 Almaria Edificio Oficina Real - Lovely little guesthouse with bright, modern, and airy rooms in a central Bairro Alto location.
 Lower down in the neighborhood, it limits how many hills you’ll have to climb to get home. $200 USD.